avivace/j2-resume/README.md

 # J2-résumé

-> An opinionated workflow to produce different versions of a Curriculum Vitae (résumé) document using different localisations, templates, styles and formats without having to mantain them all.
+> An opinionated workflow to produce different versions of a Curriculum Vitae (résumé) document allowing different localisations, templates, styles and formats without having to mantain them all.

 <br>

+### Example

+If you want to take a look at a potential final result, [my CV](http://avivace.com/cv.pdf) is built using this tool.

+## Architecture

 ![Architecture](.meta/flow.svg)

 ## Goals